Carlow College - St. Patrick's

 The Certificate in Cultural Heritage aims to enable learners to engage in profound and multifaceted discussion and analysis about cultural heritage from both a theoretical and practical perspective.
 Learners on the programme will explore an awareness of regional cultural heritage and the importance of heritage in Ireland.
 The main goal is to enable learners to understand the concept of cultural heritage and to apply this knowledge to current and possible future projects.
 Learners will examine the tangible and intangible or nonphysical aspects of regional culture.

-This programme will also examine the processes of remembering the past by taking a case study approach to assess the ways in which heritage has been used politically, at regional, local and community level and by interest groups.
+This programme also examines the processes of remembering the past by taking a case study approach to assess the ways in which heritage has been used politically, at regional, local and community level and by interest groups.
 Issues surrounding cultural heritage such as protection, repatriation, destruction and cultural property law will be analysed.
-A critical and theoretical appraisal of the uses of digital media by cultural heritage institutions will be undertaken to include the relationship between material and digital objects in collections; the implications of digital technology and the possibilities for virtual cultural heritage.
+A critical appraisal of how cultural heritage institutions use digital media, focusing on the relationship between material and digital objects, the impact of technology, and virtual heritage possibilities.

 Subjects taught